Myron Demkiw: Career

 Demkiw joined the Metro Toronto Police in 1990, the year after he completed his bachelor's degree.

 Five years into his career in 1995, Demkiw was nearly killed while working in plain clothes by a man who attempted to shoot him with a handgun.

 In 2000, he participated in a raid of a lesbian bathhouse, resulting in six Liquor Licence Act charges, which were later dismissed when a court ruled the initial raid unreasonable two years later.
-Councillor Kyle Rae accused TPS of trying to ogle naked women, and was sued by Demkiw and six fellow officers for defamation.
+Councillor Kyle Rae accused the TPS of trying to ogle naked women, and was sued by Demkiw and six fellow officers for defamation.
 Rae was ordered to pay the officers $170,000.
 As part of a human rights settlement from that raid in 2004, the Toronto Police Service enhanced efforts to recruit gay officers, adopt a gender-sensitive policy and paid $350,000 to the complainants.

 Demkiw became an inspector in 2011, before being promoted to superintendent five years later and staff superintendent in 2018.
 He held a number of management roles including duty senior officer, unit commander of Intelligence Services, leading Detective Operations, heading Corporate Risk Management, and as second in command of 32 Division.
 In the wake of the Bruce McArthur serial homicides case, he oversaw the creation of the Missing Persons Unit.

 In 2020, he became acting deputy chief of specialized operations command, where he would oversee Public Safety Operations and Detective Operations.

 Chief of Police

 On September 15, 2022, the Toronto Police Services Board (TPSB) announced that Demkiw would be the city's next chief of police.
-He is expected to take office on December 19, 2022, taking over from James Ramer, who served as interim chief for two years following the resignation of Mark Saunders.
+He started as chief of police on December 19, 2022, taking over from James Ramer, who served as interim chief for two years following the resignation of Mark Saunders.